 But this doesn’t mean you should just ignore your taxes and not bother reporting losses.
 For starters, you have a legal obligation to report all taxable crypto transactions - regardless of the outcome.

 More importantly though, reporting your capital losses actually benefits you.

-If you’ve got more than $3,000 in capital losses and you’ve already offset what you can, don’t worry.
-You can carry capital losses forward to future tax years.
+You can also carry capital losses forward to future tax years.
 This is why it’s so important you keep a record of your capital losses, so you can use them to reduce your future tax bills.
 Capital losses have no expiration date, so you can carry them forward for as long as you need to.

 At the point you sell, swap, spend or gift an asset is the point when you’ll ‘realize’ a profit.
 Before this point, although the price of your asset may have increased or decreased, you’ll have what’s known as an unrealized gain or loss.